pat955/poki-books/README.md

 If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.

-## Completed Plans
+# Plans
+- [ ] Add contact info and how to use section
+- [ ] Pictures, maybe api gets book covers, goodreads API?
+- [ ] Clean up code, add documentation, better structure, fix bugs
+- [ ] Search, bookmarking, highlighting
+- [ ] Switch to sql db
+- [ ] Keybinds, back to top button
+- [ ] Page numbers for pdf or when available.
+- [ ] Recognize chapters?

-* ePub, pdf & mobi support
+- [x] ePub, pdf & mobi support
-* Simple logo & better name
+- [x] Simple logo & better name
-* Linux, windows & macOs release
+- [x] Linux, windows & macOs release
-* Themes with fonts and font sizes & more themes
+- [x] Themes with fonts and font sizes & more themes